Economic Psychology

 Economic psychology is an interdisciplinary field that studies the psychological mechanisms that underlie economic behavior.
 It examines how cognitive, emotional, and social factors influence the economic decisions of individuals and institutions.

-Economic psychology investigates the intersection of human psychology and economic behavior.
-Traditional economics is built on the assumption of Rational Choice Theory, which posits that individuals (often called "Homo Economicus") always act in their own self-interest, have perfect information, and make consistent, logical decisions to maximize their utility.
-Economic psychology, however, recognizes that humans are not robots.
-We are emotional, prone to errors, influenced by social norms, and have limited cognitive capacity.
-We often make decisions that are "irrational" from a purely economic perspective—like buying a lottery ticket (negative expected value) or holding onto a losing stock hoping it will bounce back (loss aversion).
-This field emerged in the mid-20th century but gained prominence with the work of psychologists Daniel Kahneman and Amos Tversky in the 1970s.
-Their research on heuristics (mental shortcuts) and biases laid the foundation for modern Behavioral Economics.
-Today, economic psychology is used to understand everything from why people save too little for retirement to how asset bubbles form in financial markets.
+Economic psychology is an essential and rapidly growing interdisciplinary field that investigates the deep-seated psychological mechanisms and cognitive processes that underlie all human economic behavior.
+While traditional classical economics is largely built on the foundational assumption of Rational Choice Theory—which posits that individuals (often referred to as "Homo Economicus") always act in their own best self-interest, possess perfect information, and make perfectly consistent, logical decisions to maximize their own personal utility—economic psychology recognizes that real-world humans are far more complex and often predictably irrational.
+In reality, we are emotional beings, frequently prone to systematic cognitive errors, heavily influenced by prevailing social norms, and constrained by significantly limited mental processing capacity.
+We often make financial decisions that are "irrational" from a purely mathematical or traditional economic perspective.
+Familiar examples include purchasing a lottery ticket despite its statistically negative expected value, or holding onto a losing stock for many years while hoping it will eventually break even due to the powerful psychological force of "loss aversion."
+Economic psychology seeks to meticulously map these departures from logic to understand how markets and financial systems actually function in the presence of human nature.
+The field emerged in the mid-20th century but gained significant global prominence through the groundbreaking work of psychologists Daniel Kahneman and Amos Tversky in the 1970s.
+Their pioneering research on heuristics—which are mental shortcuts used to simplify complex decisions—and cognitive biases laid the essential foundation for what is now widely known as Behavioral Economics.
+Today, the insights of economic psychology are used by governments and corporations to understand everything from why people systematically save too little for their own retirement to how massive asset bubbles and panics form in the global financial markets.
+By understanding the mind of the individual investor, we can better understand the movement of the entire global economy.

 Key Takeaways